- Home

 To make homemade cleaning products, it’s useful to have measuring cups and spoons.

 Last but not least, you’ll need some empty spray bottles to house your homemade cleaning products.
 If you haven’t got any lying around, they’re available to buy on Amazon.
 You can use a funnel and a glass measuring jug to pour your concoctions into the bottle.
-Then just remember to label them, and you’ll be ready to get started!
+Then just remember to label them, and you’re ready to start.

 Natural cleaning product ingredients – optional extras

-Although washing-up liquid, baking soda, and white vinegar will cover most of your natural cleaning needs, some people like to invest in a few extra ingredients to boost the effectiveness of their products.
+Although washing up liquid, baking soda, and white vinegar will cover most of your natural cleaning needs, some people like to invest in extra ingredients to boost their products’ effectiveness.

-Useful things to add to your toolkit include surgical spirit or rubbing alcohol (with antiseptic properties) and 3% hydrogen peroxide (a stain-remover, whitener, and natural disinfectant).
+Useful additions to your toolkit include surgical spirit or rubbing alcohol (with antiseptic properties) and 3% hydrogen peroxide (a stain-remover, whitener, and natural disinfectant).

-You could also consider adding a few essential oils to your products to personalise them and add a bit of luxury.
-Essential oils are great because they leave your home smelling fresh, yet they don’t linger for too long.
-Plus, there are countless smells to choose from, and each brings its own benefits.
+You could also personalise your products with a few essential oils for some added luxury.
+Essential oils work well because they leave your home smelling fresh, but don’t linger for too long.
+Plus, there are countless scents, each with its own benefits.

-Herbal oils to consider using include peppermint, which smells particularly divine when combined with citrus; eucalyptus, which is one of the oldest natural medicinal oils used to combat viruses and bacteria; and lavender, which is calming and can be used to combat mustiness and freshen laundry.
+Herbal oils to consider using include peppermint, which smells divine when combined with citrus; eucalyptus, one of the oldest natural medicinal oils used to combat viruses and bacteria; and lavender, which is calming and can combat mustiness and freshen laundry.

-Tea tree oil has a strong but clean smell, and is a powerful disinfectant, antifungal, antiviral, and antimicrobial agent, as is thyme oil – and both work well in a multipurpose spray.
+Tea tree oil has a strong but clean smell, and is a powerful disinfectant, antifungal, antiviral, and antimicrobial agent, as is thyme oil.
+Both work well in a multipurpose spray.

-Generally speaking, for every 500ml of cleaning product, you should use around five drops for scent and up to 30 drops to maximise on its other benefits.
-You can buy decent quality essential oils individually or in sets on Amazon.
+Generally, for every 500ml of cleaning product, consider using around five drops for its scent and up to 30 drops to maximise its other benefits.
+You can buy decent-quality essential oils individually or in sets on Amazon.

 Note: While essential oils have medicinal properties for humans, they can be poisonous to cats and dogs.
-So it’s best to avoid using them if you have pets, or discuss it with your vet before proceeding.
+So it’s best to avoid using them if you have pets, or discuss it with your vet first.

 7 effective natural cleaning products which cost pennies to make